What is PERSONAL bankruptcy?

 The surplus is determined by comparing the household income to the standards set by the Office of the Superintendent of Bankruptcy.
 If you have surplus income, a portion (generally 50%) of the surplus is required to be paid over to the trustee for eventual distribution to unsecured creditors.
 For details, please see Surplus Income Calculation.

-To get a better understanding of filing for bankruptcy in British Columbia, we suggest you further explore this web site or contact our Trustee in Bankruptcy in B.C. for a free in-person consultation about your situation and your options.
+To get a better understanding of filing for personal bankruptcy in British Columbia, we suggest you further explore this web site or contact our Trustee in Bankruptcy in B.C. for a free in-person consultation about your situation and your options.